The Zeros (American glam punk band)

-The Zeros, originally known as The Double “O” Zeros, were a glam metal and glam punk band from Los Angeles, California.
+The Zeros, originally known as The Double "O" Zeros, were an American glam metal and glam punk band from New Jersey.
 Characterized by their matching purple hair, the band was a prominent figure on the Hollywood club scene of the late 1980s – early 1990s.
-In 1991 the band’s record label Restless Records had the nightclubs Whisky a Go Go and Coconut Teaszer painted purple to commemorate the release of their album 4-3-2-1 The Zeros.
+In 1991 the band's record label Restless Records had the nightclubs Whisky a Go Go and Coconut Teaszer painted purple to commemorate the release of their album 4-3-2-1 The Zeros.

 History

-As The Double “O” Zeros
+As The Double "O" Zeros

-The Double “O” Zeros formed in 1982, in New Jersey and consisted of lead vocalist Sammy Serious, guitarist Joe “Normal” Hutchinson, bassist Mace Byers and drummer Jim “Mr. Insane” Hutchinson.
+The Double "O" Zeros formed in 1982 in New Jersey and consisted of lead vocalist Sammy Serious, guitarist Joe "Normal" Hutchinson, bassist Mace Byers and drummer Jimmy "Mr. Insane" Hutchinson.